With the construction industry looking healthier than ever, now is a good time to see how you can benefit from it.

 The Construction Industry Training Board (CITB) predicts that the construction industry will need almost a quarter of a million extra workers between now and 2019.
 This means that construction companies will be short staffed and there will be more openings for people with all sorts of on-site and office skills.
 Further information can be found at Construction Skills Network Research.

 Construction only benefits the people who work or invest in it.

 We all benefit from construction.
 The buildings we use each and every day would once have been part of a construction project.
 The infrastructure that construction provides helps to maintain clean water, effectively manage waste and prevent flooding.

 There are around three million construction workers in the UK, making it one of the country's biggest employers.
 Like any industry, it rewards hard work and there are always chances to move up.
-It's constantly changing too, and new rules on things like carbon emissions mean that you'll be improving your skills regularly.
+It's constantly changing too meaning that you'll always be improving your skills.

 More than any other industry, it values on-the-job training and employers put a lot of time into their staff.
 Construction is also home to many self-employed people and you'll have plenty of opportunities to network and start your own business if you want to.
-Along with chances to travel in the UK and to take up international construction jobs, the sector has something to offer everyone.
+Along with chances to travel in the UK and to take up international construction jobs.

 The industry is highly competitive, with rewards to match.
 Salaries are rising at the moment and more apprenticeship opportunities give you the chance to earn while you learn when starting out.